 Rates, Terms, and Down Payment Requirements

-Commercial vehicle loan rates vary by vehicle class, your business credit profile, and the age of the vehicle you're financing.
-Light commercial vehicles like cargo vans and pickups typically qualify for rates between 6 and 10 percent, while heavy Class 8 semi trucks and over-the-road rigs commonly carry rates from 8 to 15 percent.
+Commercial vehicle loan rates vary by vehicle class, credit profile, and vehicle age.
+Light commercial vehicles like cargo vans qualify for 6 to 10 percent rates.

 Commercial Vehicle Loan Calculator